Brainiac2222/Brainiac2222/README.md

 - 👋 Hi, I’m @Brainiac2222
 - 👀 I’m interested in software engineering, cybersecurity and game development
 - 🌱 I’m currently learning programming languages such as java, python, vb,net and c++
-- 💞️ I’m looking to collaborate on anyone and everyone in the tech space
+- 💞️ I’m looking to collaborate with anyone and everyone in the tech space
 - 📫 You can reach through snapchat at f_sedem20 and on instagram at sedem.copper
 - 😄 Pronouns: He
 - ⚡ Fun fact: java is the best programming language